Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 With time, organizations develop gaps in compliance, and standard frameworks cannot predict the associated risks of these gaps.
 The FAIR methodology identifies an organization's risks, helps businesses efficiently utilize their resources to create decision-related risk gaps, and scales the threat levels, a feature most frameworks lack.

 As companies shift from a compliance-based approach to a risk-based approach, they need a risk quantification methodology to support it.
 Not only does FAIR support this shift in practices, but it also helps foster cyber interest among board members and non-technical leaders.
-The FAIR methodology is unique in that it translates an organization's loss exposure in financial terms, enabling improved communication between technical teams and non-technical members and leadership.
+The FAIR methodology is unique in that it translates an organization's loss exposure in financial terms, enabling improved communication between technical teams, non-technical members, and leadership.

-Unlike FAIR, legacy risk quantification models work on penetration testing without internal knowledge of the target system.
+Unlike the FAIR model, legacy risk quantification models work on penetration testing without internal knowledge of the target system.
 The testers are unaware of the code and the designs that are not publicly available.

-Through this form of testing, testers can determine the risks and vulnerabilities in the system, but black-box testing cannot provide the risk's financial impact.
+Testers can determine the system's risks and vulnerabilities through this testing, but black-box testing cannot provide the risk's financial impact.
 Moreover, with limited knowledge, the test cannot identify all organizational models' threats and vulnerabilities.

-Compared to legacy methods or black-box testing, FAIR is a “glass-box” method that provides leaders insights into how the metrics were reached, allowing CISOs to drill down further when presenting to board leaders and executive stakeholders
+Compared to legacy methods or black-box testing, FAIR is a “glass-box,” transparent quantification method that provides leaders with insights into how the metrics were reached.
+This allows CISOs to drill down further when presenting to board leaders and executive stakeholders

-Despite the vast benefits, extensive security coverage, and excellent threat level identification, the FAIR framework is imperfect.
+The FAIR framework is imperfect despite the vast benefits, extensive security coverage, and excellent threat level identification.
 Some common drawbacks are:

 • FAIR is comparatively difficult to use as it has no specific or defined documentation of its methods.